jasonsamuels/jasonsamuels.github.io/_posts/2017-09-25-class-notes-wk3-f17.md

 ---
 layout: post
-title: Class notes - week three
+title: Class notes - week three, Fall 2017
 published: true
 ---
 Week three broke my biking streak as there was one rainy day and another which involved a pre-work meeting that necessitated driving that morning.